UCSD-ECEMAE-148/148sp26-spring-2026-final-project-team-4/README.md

 - Successfully launched visual SLAM with an Extended Kalman Filter for robot localization
 - Integrated a web controller and dashboard for robot control via ROS 2 socket bridges
 - Configured IMU odometry firmware and ROS 2 driver for the Seeed XIAO nRF52840 Sense
-- Added rotational camera and LED strip features, and coded firmware for operating via serial commands
+- Added rotational camera and LED strip features, and coded firmware for operating them via serial commands

 ## Challenges

-TBD
+- Calibrating and finetuning parameters for EKF-related configurations, including VESC and IMU odometry
+- Hardware limitations with CPU and RAM power forced us to lower frequencies of data publishing and perform timed launching
+- Integrating Nav2 for autonomous navigation, which was not able to be accomplished during this time

 ## Final Project Videos